NGC staff donate their time so 100% of your contributions can go directly to grassland conservation projects.

 Social Media & Outreach

-David is a birder, a writer, and a nonprofit manager.
-He has been a naturalist since childhood, and he’s active in a range of community science projects from birds to urban butterflies to Gasteracantha orbweavers.
-He is currently chief network officer at the National Audubon Society, where he leads Audubon’s communications teams (including Audubon magazine and Audubon’s digital communications) and leads partnership development with Audubon’s large grassroots network of chapters and student organizations, and more.
+David Jeffrey Ringer is a birder, writer, and communicator.
+He is co-founder of Green Jay Strategies, a full-service boutique communications firm that partners with organizations, companies, and public figures who have a message to deliver and a mission to fulfill.
+David has been a naturalist since childhood, and he’s active in a range of community science projects from birds to urban butterflies to Gasteracantha orbweavers.
+Before starting Green Jay Strategies, he held a variety of roles at Audubon, including chief network officer.
 David has traveled extensively in South America, and he shares with the entire NGC team a deep-seated passion for conservation efforts that preserve biodiversity and benefit human communities in a rapidly changing world.

 Marita Davison, M.Sc

 Marita was raised in Bolivia and it was there in the Amazon jungle that she discovered her love for the natural world.
 She completed her M.Sc. at Cornell University where she studied how land use change influences feeding behavior of endangered Florida Scrub Jays and the impact of threatened flamingoes on high-elevation lakes in the Andes Mountains.
 She has mentored Bolivian ecology students at the Instituto de Ecología in La Paz and is now focused on creating effective science-based media through her work at Caravan Lab.